rpi-ws281x/rpi-ws281x-go/README.md

 the pi_ws281x C library according to the [documentation](https://github.com/jgarff/rpi_ws281x#build), copy the `*.a` files to `/usr/local/bin` and the `*.h` files to `/usr/local/include`.

-Then you can compile the go code as usually.
+Then you can compile the go code as usual.

 ### Cross compiling